 Lost your laptop’s charger?
 Here’s what to do

-How to charge a laptop without a laptop charger
+How can I charge my laptop without a laptop charger?

 A universal adapter is perhaps the most common solution to your battery woes.
 These universal chargers come with multiple tips so it’s likely you’ll find one that will fit in your laptop’s charging port.

 You can even buy individual tips separately.
 Some universal adapters even have the ability to charge your laptop from a car or from other 12V DC power points.

 When plugged in, the adapter will not only power the laptop but charge it as well.

 However, if put in the wrong way, tips can cause improper voltage and damage to your laptop.